FCS-analysis/PyCorrFit/docs/sec_getting_started.rst

 Documentation
 -------------
 The documentation is in the process of being transferred entirely to readthedocs.org.
-Currently, the it is scattered across several places and it is most-likely outdated:
+Currently, it is scattered across several places and it is most-likely outdated:

 - Original LaTeX-based PDF file (outdated): https://github.com/FCS-analysis/PyCorrFit/wiki/PyCorrFit_doc.pdf